wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Ardor/Gladiator.md

 UNIQUE:
 Rampage (P): Each turn you outcombat an enemy, gain STA Called Shot: Your first action next turn, if it's a combat skill, has its stats increased heavily
-Glory: If you outcombatted an enemy by double or more last turn, heal, restore STA, and gain DMG
+Glory: If you outcombatted an enemy by double or more last turn, heal, refresh a CD, and gain DMG

 ARDOR:
 Clash: Attack an enemy, and you are now taunted to each other until a turn you stop attacking.
 The enemy can also outcombat you to break this effect
 Bravado: Gain massive block.
 High STA cost
-Reckless Swing: Attack for big damage, damage yourself Ultimate Attack: Massive attack.
-Long CD, high STA
+Reckless Swing: Attack for big damage, damage yourself Last Resort: Massive attack.
+Long CD, big STA cost

 DISCIPLINE:
-Mirror Shield: Block.
-This turn, attackers also take the damage you block
+Counterpunch: Block and counterattack this turn
-Rally: Restore STA, refresh a CD
+Rally: Restore STA and refresh a CD
-Taunt: Target an enemy; next turn they must attack you
+Stomp: Attack scaling with enemy missing STA